2002–03 Atlanta Hawks season

-Robinson averaged 20.8 points, 6.6 rebounds and 1.3 steals per game, while Shareef Abdur-Rahim averaged 19.9 points and 8.4 rebounds per game, and Jason Terry provided the team with 17.2 points, 7.4 assists and 1.6 steals per game.
-In addition, Dion Glover contributed 9.7 points per game, while Ratliff provided 8.7 points, 7.5 rebounds, and a team-leading 3.2 blocks per game, and Ira Newble contributed 7.7 points per game.
+Robinson averaged 20.8 points, 6.6 rebounds and 1.3 steals per game, while Shareef Abdur-Rahim averaged 19.9 points and 8.4 rebounds per game, and Jason Terry provided the team with 17.2 points, 7.4 assists and 1.6 steals per game, and also led them with 160 three-point field goals.
+In addition, Dion Glover contributed 9.7 points per game, while Ratliff provided with 8.7 points, 7.5 rebounds and 3.2 blocks per game, and Ira Newble contributed 7.7 points per game.
+Off the bench, Alan Henderson averaged 4.8 points and 4.9 rebounds per game, and Nazr Mohammed provided with 4.6 points and 3.7 rebounds per game, but only played just 35 games due to injury.
+Ratliff finished in ninth place in Defensive Player of the Year voting, while Glover finished tied in 26th place in Most Improved Player voting.

 The Hawks finished 28th in the NBA in home-game attendance, with an attendance of 528,655 at the Philips Arena during the regular season, which was the second-lowest in the league.
-Following the season, Robinson was traded to the Philadelphia 76ers after just one season in Atlanta, while Newble signed as a free agent with the Cleveland Cavaliers, and Johnson and Emanual Davis were both released to free agency.
+Following the season, Robinson was traded to the Philadelphia 76ers after only one season with the Hawks, while Newble signed as a free agent with the Cleveland Cavaliers, Ham signed with the Detroit Pistons, and Johnson and Emanual Davis were both released to free agency.

+For the season, the Hawks slightly changed their uniforms, replacing the jersey numbers on the left side of their shorts with the team's primary logo; these uniforms would remain in use until 2007.